Liberty v. the Fatal Cycle of Democracy

 Thus, it is a fitting day to pause and take account of the principles of Essential Liberty embodied in our Constitution, the sustenance for which generations of Patriots have expended much treasure, blood and life.

-As a vigilant student of American history, I can’t state too emphatically that we are at a tipping point between Liberty and tyranny.
-I also argue that this juncture is like no other since the Tenth Amendment challenge that was waged and lost in the War Between the States.
+As a vigilant student of American history, I can state emphatically that we are always at a tipping point between Liberty and tyranny.
+The domestic enemies of Liberty in this era pose dangers that could become as perilous as the Tenth Amendment challenge that was waged and lost in the War Between the States.

 For those who choose to read such words as hyperbole, Samuel Adams said it best: “If ye love wealth better than liberty, the tranquility of servitude better than the animating contest of freedom, go home from us in peace.
 We ask not your counsels or arms.
 Crouch down and lick the hands, which feed you.
 May your chains set lightly upon you, and may posterity forget that ye were our countrymen.”